EARS is able to run courses at all three grades, and some EARS members are registered instructors with RSGB.

 The current course

-Our most recent Foundation course finished on Monday 9th July 2018.
-We intend to run another course in October.
+A course is planned for late October 2018.
+Contact Adrian Clark to find out more.
 The course itself is free but the cost of the examination is £27.50, which you'll have to pay yourself.
 You are also advised to buy a copy the RSGB Foundation book, which costs about £5 — we generally buy them in bulk at the members' price shortly before a course starts.

 Three Essex staff — Louis Clift, Ed Brereton and Ian Dukes, pictured below with instructor Adrian Clark — all passed their Foundation exams over the 2017 summer vacation and now hold amateur radio licences from Ofcom.
 All passed with flying colours, amassing only one incorrect answer between the three of them!